msieroslawska/msieroslawska.github.io/_articles/specificity.md

 <h1 class="header">This is a header</h1>
 ```

 In the code above we define styles for all `h1` elements present on the page (you should avoid using tags as CSS has a **global** scope) and for all elements containing a `header` class.
-The result will be a *blue* text, because class selectors have **higher specifity** over tags.
+The result will be a *blue* text, because class selectors have **higher specificity** over tags.

-## Specifity rules
+## Specificity rules

-Specifity is a score calculated as a sum of grades coming from all selectors.
-If a conflict occurs, style with higher specifity will be used.
-If specifity of two or more styles is the same, the rules of cascading kick in and the **last** declared rule will be used.
+Specificity is a score calculated as a sum of grades coming from all selectors.
+If a conflict occurs, style with higher specificity will be used.
+If specificity of two or more styles is the same, the rules of cascading kick in and the **last** declared rule will be used.

 The rules can be divided as following: